feng-zhe/enjoyCTF/hackthebox/challenges/pwn/Space-pirate-Retribution/notes.md

 Noticed that after we enter the coordinates, it prints out some random data.
 This is because it doesn't clean the buffer before read.
 => This may leak glibc base address.

+Test:
+- glibc base 0x00007ffff7800000
+- the values on the stack doesn't start with 0x7ffff ...

+Checking the values on the stack, they are like `0x0000555555400d68`.
+=> the value is among the binary's main code.
+Perhaps we can call system@plt directly?
+=> negative, there is no such plt entry because the binary doesn't call it.

+TODO: tips: since we can get the binary base address, we can jump back to the missle_launcher and get more chances of buffer overflow.